 How did I get here?

-I started collecting watches a little over three years ago when I bought a vintage Tudor Submariner from a dealer simply because I liked the way it looked.
+I started collecting watches in 2013 when I bought a vintage Tudor Submariner from a dealer simply because I liked the way it looked.
 Before long, I had two pre-moon Speedmasters – both acquired from unlikely sellers in unlikely places.
 I had discovered a true thrill in the research, painstaking search process, and eventual discovery of pieces still under the care of owners who aren’t watch nuts.

 In parallel to my “enlightenment” and the slow growth of my watch collection, owners of Universal Geneve Compaxes from the 1960s received an incredible gift: on February 7, 2014 Hodinkee profiled a rare panda dial UG Compax.
 Make no mistake about it – that day shifted the course of vintage UG collecting for a long time to come.
 It also shifted the course of my own collection (which, at that point, was quite small).